NoMoreDg/Nlogin-Steam/README.md

   your art back inside the ig.txt, i will be working next release on a fix)

 ❌✅ NLoginX2V6 version will have a auto updater based on curl and also when
-      the update comes use this command here: curl -s "https://raw.githubusercontent.com/NoMoreDg/Nlogin-Steam/MAIN-NLOGIN/NLoginX2V5.bat" >> NLoginX2V5.bat && call "NLoginX2V5.bat"
+      the update comes use this command here for auto download with a single command:

+curl -s "https://raw.githubusercontent.com/NoMoreDg/Nlogin-Steam/MAIN-NLOGIN/NLoginX2V5.bat" >> NLoginX2V5.bat && call "NLoginX2V5.bat"

 ❌ External advanced color changer (maybe i will, yk? open source while addons